will-ch-h/librepods-windowsfix/README.md

 ## Steps to install

+> [!CAUTION]
+> This project is still very much in beta,
+> don't expect a smooth experience.

 1. Install the [**MagicAAP driver**](https://magicpods.app/magicaap/) in Windows **Test Mode**.

 > **Do NOT install the community-signed driver.** It relies on a code-signing exploit